open-education-hub/essentials-security/explaining-the-internet/README.md

 This is correct, but it's not the most precise name you can use.
 In order to understand the difference between URLs and URIs, check out their [corresponding section](#url-vs-uri).

-We'll se how URLs are translated into IPs by a naming system called the **Domanin Name System (DNS)**.
+We'll see how URLs are translated into IPs by a naming system called the **Domanin Name System (DNS)**.

 ### The Domain Name System